luismeruje/chess5x5/README.md

 # chess5x5
-A manager for handling 5x5 chess, where plays are passed through a file assigned to each player.
+A manager for handling 5x5 chess, where plays are given through a file assigned to each player.